Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits: Introduction

 \section{Introduction}

 Quantum computing (QC) promises to revolutionize computer science by introducing an astonishing paradigm shift in how we think about information.
-It has been shown that, for certain problems, quantum algorithms significantly outperform the best known classical analogues \cite{QIP}.
-Until recently, quantum computing was, to a large extent, concentrated in academic institutions and was considered mostly an interesting scientific exercise with unclear potential for ``real-world'' applications.
-This was mainly due to the difficulties in scaling-up quantum computers to a large number of qubits.
-These difficulties themselves lead to the development of new types of algorithms (e.g. VQE \cite{VQE1, VQE2}, QAOA \cite{QAOA}) which aimed at achieving useful results by utilizing the quantum computers, which are currently available.
-Quantum computing entered the so-called NISQ (Noisy Intermediate-Scale Quantum) era \cite{NISQ}.
+It has been shown that, for certain problems, quantum algorithms significantly outperform the best known classical analogues \cite{nielsen2010quantum}.
+Until recently, quantum computing was, to a large extent, concentrated in academic institutions and was considered mainly an interesting scientific exercise with unclear potential for 'real-world' applications.
+This was mainly due to the difficulties in scaling up quantum computers to a large number of qubits.
+These difficulties themselves lead to the development of new types of algorithms (e.g., VQE \cite{Peruzzo_2014,McClean_2016}, QAOA \cite{farhi2014quantumapproximateoptimizationalgorithm}) that are aimed at achieving useful results by utilizing quantum computers, which are currently available.
+Quantum computing entered the so-called NISQ (Noisy Intermediate-Scale Quantum) era \cite{Preskill2018quantumcomputingin}.

 With the expansion of quantum computing from academia to industry came a (maybe temporary) shift in the focus on the physical systems, used to represent the qubits.
-While in academic institutions the interest is spread among a variety of qubit systems, including trapped ions, atoms, photons, quantum dots, etc., in the commercially available quantum computers the clear front runner is the superconducting qubit, mostly due to fabrication facilitation.
-The most popular type of superconducting qubit is the so-called transmon, which is essentially an LC circuit, where the linear inductance is replaced by a Josephson junction \cite{transmon}.
+While in academic institutions the interest is spread among a variety of qubit systems, including trapped ions, atoms, photons, quantum dots, etc., in commercially available quantum computers, the clear front runner is the superconducting qubit, mostly due to fabrication facilitation.
+The most popular type of superconducting qubit is the so-called transmon, which is essentially an LC circuit, where the linear inductance is replaced by a Josephson junction \cite{Koch_2007}.
 For its lowest states, such a system can be described as an anharmonic oscillator, where the lowest two energies represent the qubit.
 The anharmonicity prevents from exciting the higher states, referred to as leakage errors, if the driving fields are long enough, such that their Fourier spectrum does not cover the leakage transition.